 💝 Have a loving day.

-Do something each day to make others smile and your heart sing!
+Each day, do something that makes others smile and your heart sing!

 Little Love Letters (c) 2021 Judith Allen Shone